Wynn Roberts (actor): Career

+Roberts was born in 1924 and started his career as an actor in the theatre in 1947, as a character actor, he was best known however for his small guest roles on television series.

-His television credits include Homicide, Special Squad, The Flying Doctors, Police Rescue, A Country Practice and Wildside.
-He may be most recognisable to international audiences for his role in the cult Grundy Television prison drama, Prisoner (also known as Prisoner: Cell Block H. 1979-1986), in which he appeared as (Stuart) Gillespie, a mean-spirited prison department inspector, in episodes originally aired in 1980-81.
+He may be most recognisable to international audiences for his role in the cult Grundy Television prison drama, Prisoner (also known as Prisoner: Cell Block H. 1979-1986), in which he appeared as Stuart Gillespie, a mean-spirited prison department inspector, in episodes originally aired in 1980-81.
 His character's authoritarian regime led to the 1980 season cliffhanger, where a number of inmates escape in a tunnel which subsequently collapses, killing a prisoner and trapping others.
 Later, in 1987, he guest starred in another Grundy soap opera, Neighbours (1985-), as Frank Darcy, an artist friend of Anne Haddy's character, Helen Daniels.
 The character memorably wore a leather eye patch and came from the Bungle Bungles, and he and Helen almost moved there together, but in the end, Helen decided to stay in Melbourne with her family and Frank left without her.

 He is also known for his prominent role as Sergeant Bumpher in the 1975 film classic, Picnic at Hanging Rock.

 He was also a leading stage actor, starting in the late 1940s.

+His other guest roles on television included Homicide, Special Squad, The Flying Doctors, Police Rescue, A Country Practice and Wildside.
 He worked for a number of years in radio.

 A 1965 article called him "one of the best and most versatile actors left in Australia - probably the best in Melbourne".

 Death

-He died on 24 August 2021 in Tanja, New South Wales, aged 97.
+He died in a nursing home on 24 August 2021 in Tanja, New South Wales, aged 97.